IN THIS ARTICLE

 Each antibiotic is effective only for certain types of infections, and your doctor is best able to compare your needs with the available medicines.
 Also, a person may have allergies that eliminate a class of antibiotic from consideration, such as a penicillin allergy preventing your doctor from prescribing amoxicillin.

 In most cases of antibiotic use, a doctor must choose an antibiotic based on the most likely cause of the infection.
 For example, if you have an earache, the doctor knows what kinds of bacteria cause most ear infections.
 He or she will choose the antibiotic that best combats those kinds of bacteria.
-In another example, a few bacteria cause about 90% of pneumonias in previously healthy people.
+In another example, a few bacteria cause most pneumonias in previously healthy people.
 If you are diagnosed with pneumonia, the doctor will choose an antibiotic that will kill these bacteria.

 Other factors may be considered when choosing an antibiotic.
 Medication cost, dosing schedule, and common side effects are often taken into account.
 Patterns of infection in your community may be considered also.